You might be thinking - how is this related to agriculture technology?

 Join Tony Kramer, RDO Agronomist and host of the Agriculture Technology Podcast, as he shares his insights, learnings, and expertise related to residue management.

-You can learn more about solutions from your local dealer or RDO Equipment Co.
-Visit our website at www.rdoequipment.com
+You can learn more about solutions from your local RDO Equipment Co. store.

 Additional Resources for our listeners: